FREE SHIPPING on orders over $75 International: over $250

 Picking standard: One bud and two leaves

-• Aroma: Dark chocolate with sea salt, ripe fruits
+• Aroma: Earthy on first infusions, dark chocolate with sea salt, ripe fruits

-• Taste: Sweet and slightly sourish, with notes of mushrooms and forest berries.
+• Taste: Sweet and slightly sourish, with notes of mushrooms, forest berries, and betel nuts.
 Long mouthwatering finish.

 Brewing guidelines: